JSTOR-Labs/plant-humanities/cassava.md

        fit="cover"
        attribution="Wikimedia Commons">
 In 1887, American botanist, geologist, and ethnologist William Tufts Brigham published _Guatemala, The Land of the Quetzal_, in which he reported observations from his time in the book’s eponymous region.
 While visiting the town of Livingston, he describes being invited into people’s homes and witnessing the process of making cassava bread.
 He first notes the size of the cassava roots (twenty or thirty pounds) and their poisonous juice, before explaining how the bread is made.

 Instructions for Livingston Cassava Bread:

-1.Using a mahogany board with inserted quartz crystal, grate the cassava root into a coarse meal.
+1. Using a mahogany board with inserted quartz crystal, grate the cassava root into a coarse meal.

-2.Wash the meal carefully and partly remove the starch, which will settle in the water as tapioca.
+2. Wash the meal carefully and partly remove the starch, which will settle in the water as tapioca.

-3.Place the meal in a serpiente, or a basket-work sack, which will serve as a press and squeeze the meal.
+3. Place the meal in a serpiente, or a basket-work sack, which will serve as a press and squeeze the meal.

-4.Make the pressed meal into flat loaves roughly three feet in diameter and less than an inch thick.
+4. Make the pressed meal into flat loaves roughly three feet in diameter and less than an inch thick.

-5.Dry and bake the loaves.
+5. Dry and bake the loaves.
 The result, Brigham reports, is a “wholesome and very nutritious bread, which keeps a long time and is capital on an excursion.”
 Brigham notes that cassava bread also makes for:

-•   “Excellent puddings”
+- “Excellent puddings”

-•   A better accompaniment for soup than crackers
+- A better accompaniment for soup than crackers

-•   An indispensable snack in the woods
+- An indispensable snack in the woods

-•   “A capital diet in dyspepsia”
+- “A capital diet in dyspepsia”

-•   A palatable food for sea-sickness that “serves to fill out the bony outlines of an emaciated human frame better than anything else.”
+- A palatable food for sea-sickness that “serves to fill out the bony outlines of an emaciated human frame better than anything else.”

  <param ve-map center="Q3757" zoom="3" basemap="Esri_WorldPhysical">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/melindasusanto/demo1/master/AsiaPacific.json" title="SE Asia" fill="#92086D" marker-symbol="landmark" active>